Oh Shenandoah: Modern usage

-The song is popular in local organizations such as: Shenandoah University, Southern Virginia University, Washington and Lee University, Virginia Tech and the Virginia Military Institute.
+The song is popular in local organizations such as Shenandoah University, Southern Virginia University, Washington and Lee University, Virginia Tech and the Virginia Military Institute.

 "Shenandoah" was proposed as the "interim state song" for Virginia in 2006 with updated lyrics.
 The proposal was contentious because the standard folksong refers to the Missouri River and in most versions of the song the name "Shenandoah" refers to an Indian chief, not the Shenandoah Valley or Shenandoah River, both of which lie almost entirely in Virginia.

 "Our Great Virginia" which uses the melody of "Shenandoah" was designated by the Virginia Legislature as the official traditional state song of Virginia in 2015.

 In the movies it is featured in the soundtrack of the 1965 movie Shenandoah, starring Jimmy Stewart.
 It is also heard repeatedly in 1947's Mourning Becomes Electra, and as part of a medley in the 1962 film How the West Was Won.
-The choir arrangement of the song has also been used in the films The Good Shepard and Nixon.
+As a sea chanty, it is heard in Java Head (1934).
+Choral arrangements of the song have been used in the films The Good Shepherd and Nixon.

 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 Various arrangements by Percy Grainger have been recorded by John Shirley-Quirk and other classically trained singers.
 "A song of the waters: variations on the folksong Shenandoah" is a classical composition by James Cohn.
 At least one version was arranged by Leslie Woodgate.

-A version of the song was used as the theme for the TV Western series A Man Called Shenandoah that aired from 1965 to 1966.
-This particular version was performed by Robert Horton, the star of the series, who also wrote the adapted lyrics that were used.

-The song was used in the HBO television series The Newsroom, season 3, episode 5, "Oh Shenandoah".

-This song was also performed by the main character and his friends in the Netflix TV series House of Cards, season 1, chapter 8.
+The song is featured in the Fallout series, being played on Appalachia Radio in the game Fallout 76.